Practical tips and advice for a family friendly lifestyle

 Is it possible that these pastors who are defying Social-Distancing are twisting the Scripture and the law for their own agenda?

 Is it possible that these pastors are not qualified to make such public health decisions by telling their congregations to basically “thumb their noses” at the government’s decision to protect the public?

 14 Bless those who persecute you; bless and do not curse.

 `5 Rejoice with those who rejoice; mourn with those who mourn.

 16 Live in harmony with one another.
 Do not be proud, but be willing to associate with people of low position.
 Do not be conceited.

 17 Do not repay anyone evil for evil.

 When Jesus was on trial and on the cross “He opened not his mouth.”
-I simply can not grasp the magnitude of difference in the level of persecution of Jesus and being denied assemblies of over 10 people due to a highly contagious epidemic.
+I simply can not grasp the magnitude of the difference in the level of persecution of Jesus and been denied assemblies of over 10 people due to a highly contagious epidemic.
 Can you comprehend the vast difference, too?

 Should churches comply with government mandates to not hold worship services during the coronavirus pandemic?

 “…debates about whether or not churches should comply with government mandates to suspend worship services and related church group activities as the country seeks to stem the spread of the incredibly contagious coronavirus.